Last updated on 23rd September 2022

 Next, we introduce My Legal Adviser as the solution here.
 We show the character using an illustrated version of the My Legal Adviser platform – in a ‘first person’ view.
 And, ultimately, we get the end result – the character succeeds in his quest of finding a lawyer.
 Mission accomplished!

-An explainer video can do amazing things for your legal business – as it certainly has for the 16 amazing examples we’ve showcased above.
+A great video can do amazing things for your legal business – as it certainly has for the 15 amazing examples we’ve showcased above.